 There are some places you never leave.
-You may not be there physically, but a piece of you stays behind forever to be with the place that stole so much of your heart.
+You may not be there physically, but a piece of you stays behind forever in the place that stole so much of your heart.
 It lives there, reliving those initial memories and waiting for new ones to be made.

-Last week, I returned to the city, and it was as though I’d never left.
+It was as though I’d never left.
 Lisbon and I just fit.
 I walked new streets feeling I’d been there before.
 I navigated the subway with ease.
 I felt at home in unknown restaurants.
-I sat around sharing jokes with Portuguese shop owners, though neither understood each other’s native tongue.
+I sat around sharing jokes with Portuguese shop owners, though we didn’t understand each other’s native tongue.

-Mostly, I wandered the city dumbstruck as I marveled at just how beautiful the city is—filled with beautifully tiled houses with red roofs and winding cobblestone streets that snake between multi-story homes draped with Portuguese flags and hanging laundry.
+Mostly, I wandered the city dumbstruck as I marveled at just how lovely it is — filled with beautifully tiled houses with red roofs and winding cobblestone streets that snake between multi-story homes draped with Portuguese flags and hanging laundry.

 At every turn, I remarked to my friend, “Damn, how beautiful and amazing is Lisbon?”

 On this visit, I relaxed at the nearby beach in the town of Cascais, where my ghost-like appearance became a bit more human after some time in the sun.
-I dined on fabulous fish at Santa Rita, a delicious and cheap (21 euros for fish, a liter of wine, bread, and seafood rice) restaurant located downtown.
+I dined on fabulous fish at Santa Rita, a delicious and cheap downtown restaurant (21 euros for fish, a liter of wine, bread, and seafood rice).
 I ticked off touristy sites like the city history museum and the castle.
 I stayed out so late in the Barrio Alto (an area known for wild nightlife) that I slept most of the next day away.
-(I still mostly blame the jetlag.)
+(I still mostly blame the jet lag.)